GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 }
 ```

 As seen above, `name` is always camelCase, which helps us differentiate between `type` and `name`.
-With the presence of the `entryComponent` property, Simualato will automatically create this component at the start of the planning step, adding it into the expected state with the provided name, and provided state.
+With the presence of the `entryComponent` property, Simualato will automatically create this component at the start of the planning step, adding it into the expected state with the provided `name`, and `state`.
 This will be the base of all planning for test generation for our test site components.

 Lastly, we need to create the `actions` property.
 Unlike the first component, there will be an action for our entry component.
 That action being the actual navigation to the the test site.
 The actions property must be a function that returns an object.
 The object contains key value pairs with each key being an action name, and the value an object with 4 main properties, `preconditions`, `perform`, `effects`, and `parameters`.
 Both `parameters` and `preconditions` are optional parts of an action, however `preconditions` will be in almost every component besides your entry component.